LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 - Staff verification required for:
     - Disputed scores
     - Technical issues

+#### 7.2.3.1 Match Results Changed by Penalty
+- If penalties occur in a game, the final recorded score shall be adjusted accordingly
+- The team with more points after any adjustments will be declared the winner
+- If a tie occurs after adjustments, the team with the fewest penalty points will be declared the winner

 #### 7.2.4 Match Observation
 - Staff members will be available to observe matches (when possible)